Apply

 Narrative reports

-The final narrative report should describe specifically the progress made toward reaching the goals of the project.
+Narrative reports should describe the specific progress made toward reaching the goals of the project.
 General activity reports or summaries contained in the annual report do not fulfill this requirement.
 The narrative report should include, but not be limited to, a description of the project, how staff was involved in carrying out the project activities, and the impact it had on project participants.
 Any changes in the project's implementation as described in the original applications should be fully discussed, offering insight as to why and how the project was adapted.

-For information on reporting project outcomes and impact, see Outcomes and Assessments.
+For information on reporting project outcomes and impact, see our Outcomes and Assessments page.

 The Employment Program has recently revised its requirements for the narrative report.
 Please view the Employment Program’s Reporting Requirements PDF for more information.